-The Company has per year end 2021 a Board of Directors comprising of Karl Erik Kjelstad, Merril Anthony Miller, Kristian Monsen Røkke, Neil Saunders and Larry Brian Worrell.
+The Company has per year end 2022 a Board of Directors comprising of Karl Erik Kjelstad, Merril Anthony Miller, Kristian Monsen Røkke, Neil Saunders and Larry Brian Worrell.
 Neil Saunders was replaced by Edoardo Padeletti on 31st January 2023.
-Mr. Miller is an independent director and part of executive management while the others are non-independent directors as a result of their nomination for appointment by Baker Hughes and Akastor, respectively.
-Mr. Miller resigned from his role as president and thus as executive management of HMH in December 2022 and was replaced by Eirik Bergsvik as per the same moment.
+Mr. Miller was an independent director and part of executive management while the others are non-independent directors as a result of their nomination for appointment by Baker Hughes and Akastor, respectively.
+Mr. Miller resigned from his role as president and thus executive management of HMH in December 2022 and was replaced by Eirik Bergsvik as per the same moment.
+Mr. Miller continued to serve as Chairman of the Board of Directors.

-As of December 31, 2021, the executive management of HMH Holding B.V. comprised of CEO Merril Anthony Miller, CFO Thomas McGee, GC/CAO Dwight Rettig, Eirik Bergsvik (President Equipment and System Solution) and Chuck Chauviere (President Pressure Control Systems).
+As of December 31, 2022, the executive management of HMH Group comprised of CEO Eirik Bergsvik, CFO Thomas McGee, GC/CAO Dwight Rettig, Pål Skogerbø (President Equipment and System Solutions), Chuck Chauviere (President Pressure Control Systems) and CCO Roy Dyrseth.

-The Company has no Supervisory Board or Audit Committee in 2021.
-The Board of Directors constituted as the Audit Committee in 2021.
+The Company has no Supervisory Board.
 In line with compliance of Article 2 of the EC directive 2006/43/EC Implementation Decree of 26 July 2008 (the Decree) concerning audit of annual accounts, the Audit Committee was established in November 2022.
 The Audit Committee was established by the Company's articles of association as a separate and designated corporate body within the meaning of Article 2 paragraph 4 of the Decree, assigned to perform all duties of an audit committee in accordance with Article 2 paragraph 2 of the Decree.
-The Audit Committee comprises of one member, who qualifies as independent from the Company, is an expert in the field of financial reporting and auditing and has expertise and experience relevant to the Company's business sector.
+The Audit Committee comprises of one member (Asbjørn Rødal), who qualifies as independent from the Company, is an expert in the field of financial reporting and auditing and has expertise and experience relevant to the Company's business sector.
+The Board of Directors constituted as the Audit Committee until the Audit Committee was established.